Alcúdia: Main sights

 The old town has a 14th-century wall and it is possible to step up on the wall and follow it almost all around the village.
 There are remains of a Roman town just outside the medieval town walls, in front of the Church of St. Jaume, belonging to the ancient city of Pollentia (see also the Italian Pollentia).
 There is also a small Roman theatre.
-North of the town is a bullring from the 19th century.
+North of the town is a bullring dating back to the 19th century.

 The old town also hosts a market both on Sundays and Tuesdays all year round.
 Inside the walls, there are several restaurants and bistros.
 In Port d'Alcúdia, most of the restaurants are located around the marina.
 Most of these restaurants are only open in the tourist season.
-Further north and west are some coves and beaches ideal for sunbathing, swimming or snorkeling, like the on facing the islet of S'Illot.
+Further north and west are some coves and beaches ideal for sunbathing, swimming or snorkeling, like the one facing the islet of S'Illot.
 The beach at Alcúdia is c.
 14 km long and stretches as far as Ca'n Picafort.
 Alcúdia joins onto Playa de Muro, which is home to S'Albufera; a natural park that is very popular with birders.

 Alcúdia celebrates the festival of St. Jaume every summer.
 It goes on for nine days at the beginning of July.
 Before the festival starts, the town is decorated and each street picks out a theme for that year's look.
 During the festival, several traditional evening festivities are arranged in the old town, such as the Night of the Romans where the streets are full of locals dressed in traditional ancient Roman dresses.
 There are also outdoor theatres, sport tournaments, exhibitions and the traditional bullfight.
 The fiesta is finished with La Noche de Sant Jaume, a fireworks display and a philharmonic concert by the old walls.

 Alcúdia also hosts many other fairs and festivals throughout the year.
 During the summer, there are al fresco events, with dramatised tours of the old town, and theatre productions in the old Roman amphitheatre.
 The Alcúdia Jazz Festival starts at the end of August and runs for a month.
 International sporting events are held down the road at the port, with an Ironman Triathlon twice a year, beach volleyball and beach rugby.
 There is an agricultural fair in the Autumn at the beginning of October and a nautical fair in April, which features the cuttlefish.

 Taking place every three years is the Triennial of Sant Crist, a religious procession where the population walks barefoot through the town in silence, for several hours.
 The origin of this procession dates back to 1507.
 According to tradition, the image of Sant Crist sweated blood and water, thus putting an end to a drought.

-Alcúdia is home to UD Alcúdia, which plays at Els Arcs, which has a capacity of 1,750.
+Alcúdia is home to football club UD Alcúdia, which plays at Estadi Municipal Els Arcs, which has a capacity of 1,750.